SpongePowered/SpongeDocs/source/plugin/economy/basics.rst

 - Transaction type
 - Result of the transaction

-You can view all possible transaction results on the :javadoc:`org.spongepowered.api.service.economy.transaction.ResultType` JavaDocs page.
+You can view all possible transaction results on the :javadoc:`ResultType` JavaDocs page.